We are happy to provide readers with a plethora of safety toolbox topics! Please see the full list below of all available safety talks on our site.

 How often are toolbox talks held on your site?

 The frequency of your toolbox talks or tailgate talks depends on your company, crew and industry you work in.
-For example, if your employer is performing a labour-intensive job ad you’re required to work daily, then you may want to consider having a toolbox talk each day before work begins.
+For example, if your employer is performing a labour-intensive job, then you may want to consider having a toolbox talk each day before work begins.
 Other companies may have a different type of work taking place (i.e. smaller jobs), and may only require a weekly toolbox talk.
 When it comes to the frequency of these discussions, you really just need to factor in what you feel your crew needs.

 Just remember, you really can’t have too many toolbox talks, safety meetings or training.
 Besides, a focus on safety is a great way to start the day!
 Best practice for most companies is to have a weekly toolbox talk, at a minimum.
 For companies that have fewer on-the-job hazards, a monthly safety meeting may be adequate.